This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Go Whale and Dolphin Watching

 Getting out on the water to try and spot the local wildlife is always an adventure!
-From Punta Arenas on this whale-watching tour, you could spot various species of whales including humpback whales and sei whales.
+From Punta Arenas on this whale-watching tour, you could spot various species of whales, including humpback whales and sei whales.

 But whale watching tours aren’t just about whales in this part of the world.
 Expect to see dolphins (like we did!), sea lions, various birds, and even glaciers!

-This tour will be a 12-14 hour day and will take you out to visit the Francisco Coloane Marine Park by sailing through the Strait of Magellan.
-This is one of the southernmost parts of the world so your chances of seeing whales and other marine life in these uninterrupted waters are very likely.
+This tour will be a 12-14-hour day and will take you out to visit the Francisco Coloane Marine Park by sailing through the Strait of Magellan.
+This is one of the southernmost parts of the world, so your chances of seeing whales and other marine life in these uninterrupted waters are very likely.

-I think that this is one of the most unique places to go whale watching in the world, as you’re so close to Antarctica and on the strait that connects the Atlantic and Pacific Oceans – how cool is that!?
+I think that this is one of the most unique places to go whale watching in the world, as you’re so close to Antarctica and on the strait that connects the Atlantic and Pacific Oceans—how cool is that!?

 7. Hike inside Magallanes National Reserve

 To make your day even easier, you can book this private hiking tour.
 Led by a local guide, you’ll get to explore the Patagonian forest and learn all about this unique ecosystem.
-Believe me, this place is goregous and I had tons of questions about it!
+Believe me, this place is gorgeous, and I had tons of questions about it!

 I love hiking tours because I don’t have to worry about logistics such as parking, finding the trail, or packing lunch – they take care of it all for you!
 An included box lunch is provided for you to enjoy halfway through the trek, and then you’ll be refueled to keep going.